+At the time of the inspection there was one pharmacist, three dispensing assistants and one medicines counter assistant present in the pharmacy.
 Staff performance was monitored, reviewed and discussed informally throughout the year and formally at regular reviews using the 'annual contribution dialogue' process.

 The staff usually completed monthly training online and had a medicines skills assessment at the end of each training session to assess their knowledge and understanding of products and services.
-A dispensing assistant reported that she often read case studies sent by head office to help her learning.
+A dispensing assistant demonstrated that she had recently learnt about the changes with regards to valproate dispensing.
+The pharmacy manager reported that staff get allocated time on a weekly basis to complete any required training.